 Note: If you make any changes to your litefile table after running liteimg then you will need to rerun liteimg again.
 This is because files and directories need to have the two levels of redirects created.

 2.12 Set the boot state to "statelite"

 You can now deploy the node:

 '''

 nodeset <noderange> osimage=rhel5.3-x86_64-statelite-compute

+Or just run:

+nodeset <noderange> statelite

 '''